© Made by PA0ABM (all rights reserved)

 Finally, on March 1, 1948, after a climb of about 5 hours, Bob was the first who

-crater, and all around was ice and glaciers.
-Sightseeing from the top of Africa was
+volcano crater, and all around was ice and glaciers.
+Sightseeing from the top of

-QSO with Bill, using the Motorola FM portables.
+made a QSO with Bill, using the Motorola FM portables.
 Down in main-camp 2,

 the QSO went off very loud and clear.
-Bill was so exited that he forgot to warn Gatti.
-Weldon didn't
+Bill was so exited that he forgot to warn

-shelter for an hour or so.
+to shelter for an hour or so.
 At 4 pm they got back in Kibo Hut, quite tired.
-Bob slept, except for dinner, until the
+Bob slept, except for dinner,

-Bill, asking him to send some shaving-kit if he could find any.
-Bob did send a note to Mrs Gatti, kindly asking her,
+note to Bill, asking him to send some shaving-kit if he could find any.
+Bob did send a note to Mrs Gatti,

 This was the answer from the commander-woman: